-Important information: 'De minimis' limits
+Important information: 'de minimis' limits

 Where possible, we will seek to achieve zero exposure with respect to the avoidance criteria.
 However, there may be instances when we will apply a de minimis limit.
 A de minimis limit is a threshold above which investment will not be made and relates to the scope of a company's business activity; the limit may be quantitative (e.g. expressed as a percentage of a company's revenues) or may involve a more qualitative assessment.
 De minimis limits exist because sometimes avoiding an industry entirely may not be feasible given the complex nature of business operations.
+We employ an external research provider to manage the avoidance criteria screening of potential investments.

-In such instances, we will invest in a company only if we are satisfied that the "avoided" activity forms a small part of the company's business and when our research shows that the company manages the activity in line with best practices.
+In such instances, we will invest in a company only if we are satisfied that the 'avoided' activity forms a small part of the company's business and when our research shows that the company manages the activity in line with best practices.